GoogleCloudPlatform/terraform-validator/README.md

 This tool is used to validate terraform plans before they are applied.
 Validations are ran using Forseti Config Validator.

+Note: this tool supports Terraform v0.12 by default.
+To switch to use Terraform v0.11, please see the section [Terraform v0.11](#terraform-v011).

 ## Getting Started

 To get started with Terraform Validator, please follow the [user guide](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#how-to-use-terraform-validator).